 Arbitration offers many advantages to the parties.
-Principally, it allows the attorneys and their clients to control the procedure for resolving their dispute.
-Subject to the agreement of the parties, the process can be tailored to serve their particular needs, including shortened deadlines for discovery and motions, restricted discovery, relaxation of evidentiary rules, and flexible scheduling.
+Principally, it allows the attorneys and their clients to have input into the procedure for resolving their dispute.
+Subject to the agreement of the parties, the process can be tailored to serve their particular needs, including shortened deadlines for discovery and motions, reasonable discovery, relaxation of evidentiary rules, and flexible scheduling.
 If desired, the hearing and decision can be confidential.
 Because arbitration is designed to be a cost-effective and efficient process, the costs of extensive and lengthy discovery can be controlled.
 The hearing can be scheduled at the convenience of the parties and their attorneys, providing the opportunity for a speedier resolution and the avoidance of last minute continuances.
 When the parties will have an ongoing relationship, arbitration is a particularly effective option because the more informal procedures and setting and the faster resolution lessen the contentiousness of the process.
 Arbitration is also an especially viable alternative to a courtroom trial when the parties need a speedy, final resolution of their dispute.

 Discrete Task Assistance